Open-ISP/isp-trace-parser/README.md

     - To access the full documentation for these functions, you can run `help` in the Python console, e.g.
   `help(get_data.solar_project_trace_single_reference_year)`.

+## Accessing raw trace data

+Currently, AEMO trace data needs to be downloaded from the [AEMO website](https://aemo.com.au/en/energy-systems/major-publications/integrated-system-plan-isp/2024-integrated-system-plan-isp) and unzipped manually before the trace parser can be used.
+However, it is likely future versions of the trace parser will automate this process by using a third party platform to host the trace data.

 ## Key terminology

 ### Solar/wind